Palliative Care & Supportive Care for Adults Care Team

 - Dustin E. Suanino, MD, palliative care physician

-The palliative care and supportive care team at NYU Langone Hospital—Long Island also includes the following nurse practitioners and social workers:
+The team also includes nurse practitioners and social workers:

 Latifat Adeyemi, MS, ANP-BC